 Throughout this series, we will follow the progression of the U.S. Fish and Wildlife Service's proposed Mexican Wolf Recovery Plan, which ignores the best available science about the population sizes and habitat areas essential to recovery.
 You will learn more about changes to the USFWS plan, our suggested improvements to the plan, and how you can help.
 All posts in this series…

 Conservationists say plan offers a path to extinction, not recovery

-PHOENIX, Arizona – After reviewing key sections of the U.S. Fish and Wildlife Service’s (USFWS) Draft Mexican Wolf Recovery Plan, published earlier today, the habitat protection group Wildlands Network says the plan fails to adequately consider or incorporate the best available science, rendering it insufficient to ensure Mexican wolf recovery.
+Phoenix, AZ (June 29, 2017)– After reviewing key sections of the U.S. Fish and Wildlife Service’s (USFWS) Draft Mexican Wolf Recovery Plan, published earlier today, the habitat protection group Wildlands Network says the plan fails to adequately consider or incorporate the best available science, rendering it insufficient to ensure Mexican wolf recovery.

 “Countless attempts have been made by conservationists, including wolf experts and scientists, to ensure the U.S. Fish and Wildlife Service drafted a meaningful recovery plan,” said Kim Crumbo, conservation director for Wildlands Network.
 “But once again we’re seeing fundamental flaws that will undermine recovery, and possibly even long-term survival, of Mexican wolves.”